 Oral, Topical Use Only

-Immediately prior to initiation of treatment, the patient should receive professional dental prophylaxis.1 2 Patients should then be reevaluated and receive a thorough dental prophylaxis throughout treatment at intervals not exceeding 6 months.1 2
+Immediately prior to initiation of treatment, provide professional dental prophylaxis.1 2 90 91 Reevaluate patient with thorough dental prophylaxis throughout treatment at intervals not exceeding 6 months.1 2 90 91

-Isolate periodontal pocket and dry surrounding area prior to insertion.3 Grasp flat end of pellet with forceps and insert (curved end first) into periodontal pocket to its maximum depth.3 Place a single pellet into each periodontal pocket that has a probing depth of ≥5 mm.3 Consult manufacturer’s information for details.1
+Isolate periodontal pocket and dry surrounding area prior to insertion.3 Grasp flat end of insert with forceps and place (curved end first) into periodontal pocket to its maximum depth.3 If necessary, further maneuver insert into position using tips of forceps or a flat instrument.3

-Pellets will biodegrade within the periodontal pockets and do not need to be manually removed.3
+Inserts will biodegrade within periodontal pockets and do not need to be manually removed.3

 Oral, Topical Use Only

-A new pellet should be inserted every 3 months into pockets that continue to have a probing depth of ≥5 mm.3
+Place new insert every 3 months into pockets that continue to have a probing depth of ≥5 mm.3

 Consider other treatment options (e.g., combination therapy, surgical intervention) if periodontal pockets with a probing depth of ≥5 mm do not respond within 9–12 months.79

-Up to 8 pellets during a single visit.3
+Maximum of 8 inserts during a single visit.3

 Cautions for Chlorhexidine Gluconate

-Efficacy of topical oral solution in periodontitis has not been fully determined to date.1 2 If used as a mouthwash or rinse in patients with coexisting gingivitis and periodontitis, the presence or absence of gingival inflammation following treatment should not be used as a major indicator of underlying periodontitis.1 2
+Effect on periodontitis not determined.1 2 90 91 If used as a mouthwash or oral rinse in patients with coexisting gingivitis and periodontitis, presence or absence of gingival inflammation following treatment should not be used as a major indicator of underlying periodontitis.1 2 90 91

-Management of patients with periodontal disease should include consideration of potentially contributing medical disorders, such as cancer, diabetes, and compromised immune function.3
+Use in acutely abscessed periodontal pockets not studied and not recommended.3 Management of periodontal disease should include consideration of potentially contributing medical disorders, such as cancer, diabetes, and compromised immune function.3

-Some mild to moderate sensitivity is normal during the first week after placement of a subgingival pellet; however, dentist should be promptly notified if pain, swelling, or other problems occur.3
+Some mild to moderate sensitivity is normal during first week after placement of a subgingival insert; however, dentist should be promptly notified if pain, swelling, or other problems occur.3

 Common Adverse Effects